ETH 700 Ethical Issues in Corporate Life (3 credits)

 ETH 750 Managing Ethics in Organizations (3 credits)

-Managing Ethics in Organizations is an executive education course open to Bentley graduate students in which participants will receive practical advice and theoretical tools for creating and managing highly effective ethics programs.
+Managing Ethics in Organizations is an executive-education course open to a limited number of Bentley graduate students in which participants will receive practical advice and theoretical tools for creating and managing highly effective ethics programs.
 In this one-week intensive, students will work alongside seasoned professionals and newcomers to the ethics and compliance field from around the globe.
-The faculty consists of about 20 of the world’s leading professionals and academics in the field; one Bentley professor, however, will supervise the work of the Bentley graduate students.
-Each instructor will cover specific topics, ranging from a review of ethical principles to methods for managing ethics investigations.
-This course, offered once a year at Bentley, is co-sponsored by the Center for Business Ethics and the Ethics and Compliance Officer Association.
+The faculty consists of about 20 of the leading practitioners and academics in the business ethics field.
+One Bentley professor will supervise the work of the graduate students.
+Each instructor will cover specific business ethics topics, ranging from a review of ethical principles to methods for managing ethics investigations in corporations.
+This course, offered once a year at Bentley, is co-sponsored by the W. Michael Hoffman Center for Business Ethics and the Ethics & Compliance Initiative.